laravelio/laravel.io/readme.md

 <img src='https://coveralls.io/repos/LaravelIO/laravel.io/badge.png?branch=master' alt='Coverage Status' />
 <img src="https://insight.sensiolabs.com/projects/50a7431f-66b0-4221-8837-7ccf1924031e/mini.png" alt="SensioLabsInsight">

-This is the Laravel.io community portal site.
-The site is entirely open source and community involvement is not only encouraged, but required in order to ensure the future success of the project.
+This is the repository for the [Laravel.io](http://laravel.io) community portal.
+The code is entirely open source and licensed under [the MIT license](license.txt).
+Feel free to contribute to the portal by sending in a pull request.

 ## Table of Contents